paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 Given a prompt with its initial set of instructions, an AI Agent will perform a bunch of tasks to deliver what it was requested to.
 Some common tasks include:

 - read and analyze the existing codebase
-- read any documents it was pointed too, and others it may find
+- read any documents it was pointed to, and others it may find
 - use available MPC (Model Context Protocol) tools to gather extra information
 - use several operating system tools, mostly command line applications
 - ask additional questions for the user